 What are the degree options?

-We offer both a major and a minor in Sociology at Eastern Washington University.
-For Criminal Justice majors, the major program has three specialty tracks: Law enforcement, pre-graduate criminology, and corrections.
+For Criminal Justice majors, there are three specialty tracks: Law enforcement, pre-graduate criminology, and corrections.
 These enable a student to specialize in a more specific area of interest.
 Please view degree options for more information on our offerings.

 What can I do with my degree?

+Sociology is a distinctive discipline.
 Because it is such a diverse discipline, Sociology can help prepare you for a broad spectrum of careers.
-Your knowledge in sociology can be applied in both public and private sectors in areas such as social services, non-profit organizations, community advocacy, business administration, public relations, marketing, education, criminal justice, and more.
+Your knowledge in Sociology can be applied in both public and private sectors in areas such as social services, non-profit organizations, community advocacy, business administration, public relations, marketing, education, criminal justice, and more.

 Sociology majors receive a broad-based liberal arts education and acquire knowledge and skills sought by employers: